 Specialization Areas and Careers

-In this dynamic environment, there is an increasing need for specially-trained experts who can navigate the competitive landscape of food and agribusiness, as well as contribute to agricultural education.
-Our department is committed to developing professionals equipped with the essential knowledge and skills required to support both the agri-food sectors and rural economies.
+There is an increasing need for specially-trained experts who can navigate the competitive landscape of food and agribusiness, as well as contribute to agricultural education.

-Cutting-edge, multidisciplinary and timely research is being performed in the broad areas of Agribusiness/ Agricultural Economics including agri-food systems, economics and policy, agricultural marketing, consumer behavior, finance, agribusiness strategy, renewable energy, and statistical analysis of agricultural data.
+Students receive comprehensive trainings through our programs.
+We ensure that graduates are well-prepared to address the challenges of the modern agribusiness industry and effectively educate future generations.
+Our experienced faculty members offer challenging academic instruction and the program has a strong applied-research component.
+Cutting-edge, multidisciplinary and timely research is being performed in the broad areas of Agribusiness/ Agricultural Economics including agri-food systems, economics and policy, agricultural marketing, consumer behavior, finance, agribusiness strategy, renewable energy, and statistical analysis of agricultural data as well as agricultural leadership, communication, and education..

 Our department offers both undergraduate and graduate degree programs tailored to meet the diverse needs of our students.